Troubleshooter

 Known issues and limitations

-When Export logs is used when at least one flow designer is open, not all files may be saved in the .zip file, as some of them are used in the designer process.
+When Export logs is used when at least one flow designer is open, not all files can be saved in the .zip file, as some of them are used in the designer process.
 Those files can’t be automatically deleted.